 Granger causality test has some limitations such that (i) it cannot provide reliable estimates with regards to the causal strength of linkage among variables more than the sample period under consideration; (ii) it only provides the path of the connection, but not the corresponding sign.
 We intend to apply the Innovation Accounting Approach (IAA) to solve these issues, thus generalized impulse response function, and variance decomposition.
 In particular, the generalized impulse response function is unresponsive to the vector error correction model (VECM).
-However, it is preferable more than the simple Choleski fractionalization impulse response function to the vector error correction model (VECM), it also specifies the impacts of innovations, whether they have long-run or short-run effects and either they are positive or negative (Sims, 1986; Bernanke, 1986).
+However, it is preferable more than the simple Choleski fractionalization impulse response function.
+In as much as the insensitivity of the generalized impulse response function to the vector error correction model (VECM), it also specifies the impacts of innovations, whether they have long-run or short-run effects and either they are positive or negative (Sims, 1986; Bernanke, 1986).